1936–37 FA Cup

 The 1936–37 FA Cup was the 62nd season of the world's oldest football cup competition, the Football Association Challenge Cup, commonly known as the FA Cup.
 Sunderland won the competition for the first time, beating Preston North End 3–1 in the final at Wembley.

 Matches were scheduled to be played at the stadium of the team named first on the date specified for each round, which was always a Saturday.
 Some matches, however, might be rescheduled for other days if there were clashes with games for other competitions or the weather was inclement.
 If scores were level after 90 minutes had been played, a replay would take place at the stadium of the second-named team later the same week.
 If the replayed match was drawn further replays would be held until a winner was determined.
 If scores were level after 90 minutes had been played in a replay, a 30-minute period of extra time would be played.

 Calendar

+Qualifying rounds

+Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 25 places available in the first round.

+The 25 winners from this season's fourth qualifying round were Spennymoor United, Blyth Spartans, Shildon, Morecambe, South Liverpool, Wigan Athletic, Stalybridge Celtic, Wellington Town, Frickley Colliery, Boston United, Scunthorpe & Lindsey United, Burton Town, Peterborough United, Ipswich Town, Southall, Harwich & Parkeston, Tunbridge Wells Rangers, Dulwich Hamlet, Worthing, Folkestone, Dartford, Walthamstow Avenue, Ryde Sports, Bath City and Yeovil & Petter's United.